 We read from JPS translation of Lev 17:7,

 And they shall no more sacrifice their sacrifices unto the satyrs, after whom they go astray.
 This shall be a statute for ever unto them throughout their generations.
 (Lev 17:7 JPS)

-But, when did they slaughter their slaughterings to satyrs, for they just left Egypt?
-We should notice that the laws in Leviticus were given to Israel at Mount Sinai short after the exodus.
+But when did they slaughter their slaughtering to satyrs, for they just left Egypt?
+We should notice that the laws in Leviticus were given to Israel at Mount Sinai short after the Exodus from Egypt.

 The word in question in our verse is satyrs as it appears in the Jewish Publication Society translation of the Torah.

 According to the dictionary definition, satyr is a man with strong sexual desires, but also one of a class of woodland deities, attendant on Bacchus, identified with Roman deity fauns (ancient Roman deities in human shape, with horns, pointed ears and a goat’s tail, equivalent to the Greek satyr).

 This is how the Jewish translators have rendered the Hebrew word behind satyr.
 Other English translations, such as KJV, have rendered this Hebrew word as “devils” or “demons” but what is the Hebrew word behind satyr?

 שָׂעִיר sa-ir’, as noun means a he goat, but more literally “hair” as it appears in Gen 27:11, Gen 27:23.
 It can also be found in Gen 37:31 where the same translators rendered this word with its literal meaning “a he-goat.”
 We read,

 And they took Joseph’s coat, and killed a he-goat, and dipped the coat in the blood; (Gen 37:31 JPS)